MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/medicine/benefits.md

-Given the many preparations and uses of sweet flag, it's important to be aware about the possible side effects of this plant and what precautions to take when using it.
+Given the many [uses and preparations of sweet flag](/acorus-calamus/medicine/preparations.html), it's important to be aware about the possible side effects of this plant and what precautions to take when using it.